Tshepi42/Portfolio/README.md

 - Building an intuitive one-button interface for a complex backend process.

 ## How to Run
-1. Open the `WaterOptimization.xlsm` file in Microsoft Excel.
+1. Open the `VBACommunity_WaterPipeSystem.xlsm` file in Microsoft Excel.
 2. Enable macros.
 3. Click the "Optimise" button on the "Data" worksheet to run the model.